 Battle of Thymbra, 546 BC

 Typically the villains in Western sources, it is important to consider that there is hardly an “evil” villain in history.
-The foundations of the Persian empire were lain in victory at this battle, won by one of history’s greatest and most honourable conquerors.
-After Cyrus the Great came Alexander the Great but it is the former which the latter emulated, from his generous post-victory strategies to his march routes to invade the east.
+The foundations of the Persian Empire were laid in victory at this battle, won by one of history’s greatest and most honourable conquerors.
+After Cyrus the Great came Alexander the Great, who emulated the great Persian conqueror, from his generous post-victory strategies to his march routes to invade the east.

 It is difficult to criticize commanders’ battle management for such an ancient battle because it hardly existed; a vague battle plan was drawn up and subordinates would follow the plan but act upon their own initiative when conditions inevitably changed.
 Battle preparations therefore become key and Cyrus’ were superior to Croesus.
 Croesus failed to properly survey Cyrus’ dispositions, underestimating the strong Persian shock force to the rear, and then launched a bold attack with his entire force.
 Cyrus meanwhile allowed his first line to engage before personally leading his second line reserve to decide the battle.

-I decided to animate this battle when I realized I had only posted battles where the Persians and their successors lose whether it be to Miltiades, Alexander, Belisarius of Khalid.
+I decided to animate this battle when I realized I had only posted battles where the Persians and their successors lose whether it is to Miltiades, Alexander, Belisarius or Khalid.
 While these commanders were top-notch, I was afraid this type of repetitive imagery of losses might make the Persians appear to be the nameless henchmen that are always defeated in comic books and action movies.

 - Jonathan Webb